 Status: Original plans called for equipment and signal analysis techniques to be tested using a water well.
 However, high ambient noise levels from nearby car traffic and underground steam tunnels made the site unsuitable.
 The tests were shifted to an artificial borehole test bed developed over the past year.
 Tests using the artificial borehole have shown standard commercial geophones to have adequate bandwidth and sensitivity for use in this project.
 Additional advantages include ruggedness and low cost.
-The structure of received geophone signals is very complex, comprising both primary reflections from plug surfaces, and secondary reverberations from energy reflecting back and forth between plugs.
+The structure of received geophone signals is very complex, comprising both primary reflections from plug surfaces and secondary reverberations from energy reflecting back and forth between plugs.
 To help understand the nature of various reflection events, two computer modeling programs have been developed.
 Limited site testing was performed but efforts were shifted to troubleshoot and improve performance of the transducer system.
-New data acquisition software was written for recording data from the modified transducers and this has yielded excellent signal-to-noise ratios.
+New data acquisition software was written for recording data from the modified transducers and this has yielded excellent signal-tonoise ratios.
 During the summer of 1998, the performance and reliability of the data acquisition system was improved.
 A number of field tests at the artificial borehole and at two plugged borehole sites were conducted.
-Efforts continue on modeling and on analysis of collected data.
-This project is in its fourth year.
+Problems with actual wells were encountered.
+These problems include reflections from unexpected sources such as subsurface rock layers, collar joints, and water or air pockets within the borehole.
+These problems cannot be easily resolved.
+It is unlikely that an acoustic detection system can be developed for unambiguous resolution of the length or location of plugs lying below a long surface plug.
+However, it does appear that a system could reliably determine when a well has been improperly abandoned with a short surface plug.
+This project is complete.

-Technology Transfer and Outreach: Two technical papers on this research are currently being prepared for publication.
+Technology Transfer and Outreach: Two technical papers on this research have been prepared for publication.
 The results of the project were presented at the Wyoming Water Conference in 1997.